-I am a second-year Ph.D. student at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
+I am a third-year Ph.D. student at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
 As a member of the Coral Reef Futures Lab, I investigate what lies ahead for the world’s coral reef ecosystems, which are rapidly declining due to combined local and global impacts.

 Broadly, my research explores potential mechanisms - such as acclimatization, adaptation, and interventions - of enhancing coral resilience to environmental and anthropogenic stressors.
 Drawing from my background in biology and environmental science, I conduct laboratory and field experiments and analyze physiological, ecological, and genetic data.
 I hope my work will inform coral reef conservation and restoration efforts in Florida and the Caribbean.